-Goals Strategies Rationale Listen and Conducting ongoing focus groups, People in distressed communities engage people town meetings, and other listening need opportunities to share their from forums; eliciting personal, family, struggles and experience being throughout the neighborhood, and community heard and understood.
-Personal and community recovery stories in settings where collective healing can occur through people can share their personal and seeing one's personal story as part of collective "experience, strength and a larger story-movement from an "l" hope." story to a "We" story.
-Open closed Hosting meetings that mix treatment Distress breeds isolation and "us systems providers, allied professionals, versus them" thinking at all levels of individuals, and family members in the community; closed systems open recovery, and grassroots community only via increased boundary organizations; creating structured transactions and cross-boundary exercises in relationship-building to relationships. decrease polarization; facilitating (inreach and outreach) relationships
+Goals Strategies Rationale Listen and Conducting ongoing focus groups, People in distressed communities engage town meetings, and other listening need opportunities to share their people from forums; eliciting personal, family, struggles and experience being throughout neighborhood, and community heard and understood.
+Personal the recovery stories in settings where and collective healing can occur community people can share their personal and through seeing one's personal collective "experience, strength and story as part of a larger story- hope." movement from an "I" story to a "We" story.